top of page

 Defrost frozen mango chunks in the microwave or in the fridge overnight.
 One cup of mango puree typically weighs around 240 grams.
 This can vary slightly depending on the consistency and water content of the mangoes used.

-Once defrosted blend to desired consistency.
-For a smooth texture blend for a minute, for chunkier pulse the blender for a few seconds.
+Once defrosted, blend to the desired consistency.
+For a smooth texture, blend for a minute; for a chunkier, pulse the blender for a few seconds.

 Vegan Mango Cake Recipe